Instrumental variables system identification with $L^p$ consistency: Design of the estimator

-The vanilla IV estimator \((Z^\intercal X)^{-1} Z^\intercal Y\) is well-studied for its unbiasedness and asymptotic normality and efficiency under standard identifying assumptions \citep{gonzalez_consistency_2024}.
+\paragraph{Why \(\lambda\)?} The vanilla IV estimator \((Z^\intercal X)^{-1} Z^\intercal Y\) is well-studied for its unbiasedness and asymptotic normality and efficiency under standard identifying assumptions \citep{gonzalez_consistency_2024}.
 However, it has a heavy-tailed distribution and does not have any finite moments of any order \citep[\S8.4]{davidson_econometric_2004}.
 We seek to capture a finite-sample analog of the traditional asymptotic consistency result.
-By adding a regularization term \(\lambda\) to the denominator, we ensure that for all \(q\geq 1\), \(\left\|\hat \theta\right\|_q < \infty\).
-It is furthermore helpful that singular value clipping is a bounded perturbation on the un-clipped matrix: \begin{lemma} Let \(A\) be any matrix.
+By \begin{after} clipping the lower spectrum of \(Z^\intercal X\), \end{after} we ensure that for all \(q\geq 1\), \(\left\|\hat \theta\right\|_q < \infty\).
+It is furthermore helpful that singular value clipping is a bounded perturbation of the unclipped matrix: \begin{lemma} Let \(A\) be any matrix.
 Then \(\left\|A - \clip A\right\| \leq \lambda\). \end{lemma} \begin{proof} Because \(A\) and \(\clip A\) have the same singular vectors, \(\left\|A - \clip A\right\|\) has singular values at most \(\lambda\). \end{proof}